voicegain/platform/ANNOUNCE.md

+### Minor release 1.91.0 is scheduled for 9/30/2023 between 5pm and 9pm CST

+New functionality in the Transcribe App:
+* BE-71	Transcribe App: Show Meeting VIdeo
+* BE-709	Transcribe App: New meeting submitted by ZoomMA shows up on the home page automatically
+* BE-886	Transcribe App: Support new guides for Zoom Meeting Assistant Use
+* BE-961	Transcribe App: Remove Recompute button from Project settings - we can now select multiple Transcripts and recompute them
+* BE-975	Transcribe App: Save latest project opened by a user in clientSideProperties
+* BE-977	Transcribe App: Show Project info on the list of Shares
+* BE-986	Transcribe App: Re-enable API Security settings
+* BE-990	Transcribe App: Show Privacy Policy same way we show Terms of Service

+New functionality in other platform components:
+* BE-739	Web Console: Log audit events
+* BE-778	In /ASR/meeting API add ability to upload meeting video and chat
+* BE-819	New Kappa Real-TIme model trained on IVR data
+* BE-901	Support more than one JWT per context
+* BE-925	Prepare fluentbit configuration for writing audit log to Grafana Loki
+* BE-945	Web Console: Show description for Edge Configurations
+* BE-946	Web Console: Show Model and Language information in the Context Dash
+* BE-956	Web Console: In Context Settings support multiple JWT
+* BE-987	Web Console: Change the text about available languages (now that we support Whisper)
+* BE-989	Web Console: Show privacy policy similar to how we show terms of service
+* BE-992	Handle MPD files in SegmentTemplate format
+* QA-490	Web Console (Edge): Launch Cloud Console in new tab
+* QA-516	App Selector: Update features list now that we have Video support

+Changes related to Integrity of Processing (fixes):
+* BE-855	Web Console: Fixed transcript download in Transcribe+
+* BE-969	Web Console: Fix weird layout in Telephony App settings
+* BE-983	Fixed: REX tries to reserve Whisper model when diarization enabled
+* QA-310	Transcribe App: Fixed - Features and Usage are not being translated in selected language instead of English language
+* QA-467	Transcribe App: Fixed - Taking any URL as audio URL.
+* QA-505	Transcribe App: Fixed - Mouse hovering on the upload/ upload type always showing microphone recording.
+* QA-510	Transcribe App: Fixed - Editing any shared link changing its scope to public.
+* QA-511	Transcribe App: Fixed - After audio finish play icon should be paused.
+* QA-514	Transcribe App: Fixed - Hindi translation is on Recomputing the multiple transcription

+All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
+If nothing is reported in the specific category then it means there were no such relevant changes in this release.

+Upload of video to the Transcribe App requires Voicegain Zoom Meeting Assistant version 1.2.1 or higher.

 ### Maintenance release 1.90.1 is scheduled for 9/22/2023 between 6pm and 11pm CST

 Changes related to Integrity of Processing (fixes)